Skip to content

 • New chat - create a new chat session

-• Edit chat parameters - edit the current chat session (change system prompt, parameters or format)
+• Edit chat parameters - edit the current chat session (change system prompt, tools, parameters, or thinking)

 • Rename chat - rename the current chat session